TrevorA17/CreditCard_Fraud_Detection/README.md

-# CreditCard_Fraud_Detection
+# Credit Card Fraud Detection in R

-Credit Card Fraud Detection in R: Implement anomaly detection for enhanced security with concise R code, covering preprocessing, model implementation, and evaluation.
-Elevate your fraud detection capabilities effortlessly.
+This repository provides a streamlined implementation of anomaly detection in R for efficient and reliable credit card fraud detection.
+Explore the concise codebase to enhance your understanding of preprocessing, model deployment, and evaluation, ensuring robust security for financial transactions.